 Instead, we’d settle into places, start our research, and write up as we went.
 During the final couple of weeks of write-up, if we realised we’d forgot to check out a bar or we noticed a new restaurant had opened we’d just pop out and check it out.
 It meant the books were far more thoroughly updated and more up to date than most guidebooks.

-The idea for guidebook writers to work in this way may have been novel, but techies had been working on the road for a while.
+The idea for guidebook writers to work in this way may have been novel, but techies had already been working on the road like this for a while.

 On Working Anywhere, Anytime

 Back in 2002, it had been an Intel PR executive who had introduced me to the idea of “location independence” when he invited our young Emirati women students to produce creative projects that communicated what he described as a “new work order” and the idea of being able to “work anywhere anytime”.
 “The laptop with its wireless connectivity opens vistas that some people have not yet dreamt of,” he told the students in their briefing.

 Intel had categorised its staff into “nomads – heavy users of remote access and mobile IT, whether while travelling or working in remote offices technology” and “global collaborators – interface often with people around the world, they resemble nomads, but work across time zones and need access to collaboration tools, anywhere, anytime”.
 I’d wondered if they saw a synergy with our students who were of Bedouin heritage.

 Of course the project was all about Intel promoting their new faster mobile technology that offered longer battery life than ever before and complete wireless connectivity, giving greater freedom and flexibility to work ‘anywhere, anytime’.
 But they were giving our students complete freedom to be creative – and a new laptop.
 They were dream clients.